We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 If your mattress is about 15 years old, you’ll want to look into buying a new one, says Harris.

-That can seem like an expensive reality, but a costlier mattress “doesn’t guarantee a better night’s sleep,” she adds.
+That can seem like an expensive reality, but a pricier mattress “doesn’t guarantee a better night’s sleep,” she adds.
 Budget buys can still be high quality and just as comfortable, supportive, and cooling.

 Are you a cuddler?
 A smaller mattress will hit that need for security and intimacy.
-(You don’t even need to get one mattress that makes both you and your bed partner happy: As Harris mentions, some couples buy separate twin-size mattresses and push them together, which is a genius solution.)
+Or opt for two to make both you and your partner happy: As Harris mentions, some couples buy separate twin-size mattresses and push them together, which is a genius solution.

-Any feature that doesn’t specifically enhance your own comfort doesn’t need to be in your mattress, and thus isn’t something you have to pay for, she says.
+Any feature that doesn’t specifically enhance your own comfort doesn’t need to be in your mattress and isn’t something to pay for, she says.

 Along with comfort, think about practicality.
 Where are you putting this mattress?
 In your primary bedroom?
 A guest room?
 Is it going in a kid’s room in a bunk bed?

-This will help inform the size and thickness of the mattress you’re looking for.
+This will help inform the size and thickness of the mattress you’re looking to buy.

 Look for an option that lets you try before you buy, and you’ll be snoozing in no time.